 - Bulbs planted in the warmest climates obviously are not going to get a chilling period, so these rules don't apply.
 You may need to purchase pre-chilled bulbs, for the best success.

-What Should I Do If I Forget to Plant My Spring Blooming Bulbs in the Fall?
+What to do if You Forget to Plant Spring Blooming Bulbs in the Fall

 The guidelines mentioned above are ideal planting times, but sooner or later every gardener buys bulbs and then forgets about them or doesn’t get around to planting.
 Take heart, all is not lost.

 Most bulbs on the shelves were dug early in the summer and then stored for shipping.
 As long as they are plump and firm, they’re good to go.
 The important thing is to get your bulbs planted in soil as soon as possible.
 Storing them out of soil all winter will cause them to wither and die.